paxdotdev/pax/README.md

     gradually-typed: a type-checking phase occurs before runtime via `rustc`, which detects and rejects some programs that would violate type constraints.
 ```

+PAXEL has a tighter, more specialized scope than CEL and carries a much smaller runtime footprint.

 #### How does Pax work cross-platform?